code-rhapsodie/dataflow-bundle/README.md

 ### Update the database

-This bundle uses Doctrine DBAL for drive the database table for store Dataflow schedule (`cr_dataflow_scheduled`) and jobs (`cr_dataflow_job`).
+This bundle uses Doctrine DBAL to store Dataflow schedule into the database table (`cr_dataflow_scheduled`) and jobs (`cr_dataflow_job`).

 If you use [Doctrine Migration Bundle](https://symfony.com/doc/master/bundles/DoctrineMigrationsBundle/index.html) or [Phinx](https://phinx.org/)